-- 1) vocational testing;
+- vocational testing;

 - 2) vocational training;

 - 3) alternative treatment plans such as:

 - a) support groups;

 - b) physical therapy;

 - c) occupational therapy; or

 - d) speech therapy;

 - 4) work-place modification to the extent not otherwise provided;

 - 5) job placement;

 - 6) transitional work; and

 - 7) similar services.

-Related means Your spouse, or other adult living with You, or Your sibling, parent, step-parent, grandparent, aunt, uncle, niece, nephew, son, daughter, or grandchild.
+Related means Your spouse, or someone in a similar relationship in law to You, or other adult living with You, or Your sibling, parent, step-parent, grandparent, aunt, uncle, niece, nephew, son, daughter, or grandchild.